There is no “one size fits all” when it comes to cybersecurity.

 Integrating business operations with security personnel helps employees understand security better.
 It also allows cybersecurity professionals to consider the organization’s business strategy and priorities, while establishing cyber security policies and managing cyber risk solutions and monitoring.

-Additionally, establishing the following core security principles and policies empowers the CIO/CISO to focus both on individual applications and the broader company infrastructure.
+Additionally, establishing the following core data security principles and policies empowers the CIO/CISO to focus both on individual applications and the broader company infrastructure.

 The 5 core elements that should be in your cybersecurity strategy.